Everyone is familiar with hydrogen peroxide uses as a topical antiseptic and a personal care product.

 The right amount of H2O2 adds oxygen to the water and benefits both plant and fish life.

-Root rot treatment hydrogen peroxide:
+Root rot treatment with hydrogen peroxide:

 Because hydrogen peroxide breaks down to become water, it is quite a bit safer than chemical antiseptics usually used to combat fungal infections.

-9. Use H2O2 As A Disinfectant
+9. Use Hydrogen Peroxide Mix As A Disinfectant

 The best form for this purpose is a 6-9 percent solution.
 You can use this product undiluted, but do so carefully.